All setups NVIDIA GTX 1660 Ti (laptop, 6GB)Alan Wake 2

 Supports DLSS and FSR plus Frame Generation.
 Practically required for path tracing - the most demanding game of the generation.

-Path Tracing here is even heavier than Cyberpunk.
+Medium/High enable path-traced indirect lighting - even heavier than Cyberpunk.
 Even a 4090 needs DLSS plus Frame Gen to hit 60 FPS.
-Use Ray Tracing for a middle ground, or Off for performance.
+Low is a middle ground, or Off for performance.

 Global IlluminationLow+14% FPS